-While the school recognizes that students will make progress toward graduation at different rates, the school does not accept failure as a student's right, but rather expects that all parts of the school will work together to see that a student's progress toward graduation is ongoing.
+While the school recognizes that students will make progress toward graduation at different rates, the school does not accept failure as a student's option, but rather expects that all members of the school community and support team will work together to see that a student's progress toward graduation is ongoing.
 To help all members of the school community understand that graduation is the goal, the movement from one grade to the next will depend on the outcomes achieved and the number of credits earned toward that goal of graduation.
-Freshman status (Final average of 65 or higher in at least three 8th grade subjects: English, Social Studies, Math or Science) Sophomore status (total credits earned as of start of the school year) - 5 Junior status (total credits earned as of the start of the school year) - 10 Senior status (total credits earned as of the start of the school year) - 15 Physical Education:
+Freshman status (final average of 65 or higher in at least three 8th grade subjects: English, Social Studies, Math or Science) Sophomore status (total credits earned as of start of the school year) - 5 Junior status (total credits earned as of the start of the school year) - 10 Senior status (total credits earned as of the start of the school year) - 15 Physical Education:

 The high school program helps students develop the knowledge to plan and implement a personal lifetime program of sound physical and healthful activities.
-Among the objectives: - Provide an instructional physical education program of fitness, individual and team sports, and safety.
-Provide a program which offers more opportunities for coeducational experiences and special activities. - Provide a program which reflects the trends in our society toward physical fitness education, tennis, jogging, nutrition, aerobics, racquetball, golf, weight training, outdoor education, dance and winter sports. - Provide programs which comply with state recommended guidelines. - · Provide opportunities for physical education counseling which encourage wellness and a better understanding of personal goals and objectives.
-SPECIAL PROGRAMS Career/Technical Education:

-Pearl River participates in a variety of programs offered by the Rockland County Board of Cooperative Educational Services.
-Consult your guidance counselor for descriptions of specific programs.
-(More information is available on page 22) Summer Reading:

-Pearl River maintains a summer reading program.
+Among the objectives: - Provide an instructional physical education program of fitness, individual and team sports, and safety. - Provide a program which offers more opportunities for co educational experiences and special activities. - Provide a program which reflects the trends in our society toward physical fitness education, tennis, jogging, nutrition, aerobics, racquetball, golf, weight training, outdoor education, dance and winter sports. - Provide programs which comply with state recommended guidelines. - Provide opportunities for physical education counseling which encourage wellness and better understanding of personal goals and objectives.
+SPECIAL PROGRAMS Career/Technical Education Pearl River participates in a variety of programs offered by the Rockland County Board of Cooperative Educational Services (BOCES.)
+Consult your school counselor for descriptions of specific programs.
+(More information is available on page 24-25.)
+Summer Reading Pearl River maintains a summer reading program.
 Each spring, grade-appropriate reading lists are distributed to all families in grades 7-11.
 The number of required books may change from grade to grade.
-Advanced Placement Courses and Examinations (AP): These exams offered and graded by the College Board are challenging exams designed to evaluate a student's level of achievement in course work designed by the Educational Testing Service (ETS) and college professors.
+Advanced Placement Courses and Examinations (AP) The College Board sponsors competitive college-level curriculum through the Advanced Placement program.
+Standardized exams are offered at the completion of each AP course.
 Pearl River offers students the opportunity to take these exams and encourages students who plan to attend selective colleges to participate in the AP program.
-Exams include English, U.S. History, World History, US Government & Politics, Economics, Environmental Science, Biology, Chemistry, Studio Art, and Calculus AB, depending on enrollment.
+Exams include English, U.S. History, World History, U.S. Government & Politics, Economics, Environmental Science, Biology, Chemistry, Studio Art, AP Computer Science Principles and Calculus AB, depending on enrollment.
 Students should consult with teachers and counselors as well as college catalogs about the value of these exams.
 Students are not permitted to audit AP courses.
-There is a fee for these exams and the exams are required.
+There is a fee for these exams and all students enrolled in the AP program will be required to sit for the exam.
 Under no circumstance, will a drop be considered for an AP course after a transcript has been sent to a college.
-College Courses at Pearl River High School:

-High school students can earn college credits through a variety of programs taught in the high school.
+College Courses at Pearl River High School High school students can earn college credits through a variety of programs taught in the high school.
 Parents and students should consider these options as a means of saving money as well as accelerating the college degree program.
-Students are not permitted to audit College courses.
+Students are not permitted to audit college courses.
 Students must be enrolled with the college in order to take a college course at the high school.
 Please note that acceptance of credits by a student's college of choice post graduation is at the discretion of that college.
 Project Advance (PA):